Sic Parvis Magna Sample Chapter—Escape from Tavistock

 Grandfather took one last look around and snapped the reins, following him.

-Grandfather yelled after him, stopping the wagon.
+Grandfather yelled after him, hauling the wagon to a stop.

 “My ship!”